deficollective/defiscan/src/content/protocols/morpho.md

 ## Upgradeability

 The Morpho (markets) protocol and Morpho Vaults are non-upgradeable.
 No permissions exist in the Morpho protocol that could affect users' funds and unclaimed yield or could otherwise result in non-expected protocol performance.
+Permissions in Morpho Vaults are owned by the vault creators themselves, aka *Curators*, and thus are not centralized under Morpho governance.

 A team multisig, `morpho.eth`, is able to activate a fee switch and enable new LTV tiers and interest rate models.
-These permissions can only affect newly created markets and future yield, with fees enforced in a fixed range.
+These permissions can only affect newly created markets with fees enforced in a fixed range.

-The `morpho.eth` multisig is further in control of the `MORPHO` token and it's upgradeability and minting features. `MORPHO` upgrades or uncontrolled minting can directly impact distributed rewards in the system and thus result in the loss of unclaimed yield.
+The `morpho.eth` multisig is further in control of the `MORPHO` token and it's upgradeability and minting features. `MORPHO` upgrades or minting can directly impact distributed rewards in the system and thus result in the loss of unclaimed yield.

 > Upgradeability score: Medium